GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/userTableStressInitialization/Example.rst

    Simulation result of effective vertical stress

 The figure below shows the comparisons between the numerical predictions (marks) and the corresponding user-provided stress gradients.
+Note that anisotropic horizontal stresses are obtained through this intialization procedure; however, mechanical equilibrium might not be guaranteed, especially for the heterogeneous models.

 .. plot:: docs/sphinx/basicExamples/userTableStressInitialization/tableInitializationFigure.py